Constraining Weil-Petersson volumes by universal random matrix correlations in low-dimensional quantum gravity: Scaling: Power counting considerations

-A well-known property of the WP volumes is that the coefficients are symmetric, $C_{n,m}=C_{m,n}$.
+\FH{where $\delta_{n,m}$ is the Kronecker delta.} A well-known property of the WP volumes is that the coefficients are symmetric, $C^{\WT{(g)}}_{n,m}=C^{\WT{(g)}}_{m,n}$.
 We can thus immediately conclude that \eqref{eq:leading_constraint} is always satisfied for odd $n+m$, as then the $(n,m)$ term automatically cancels with $(m,n)$.

 However, for even $n+m$, this trivial cancellation will not occur, and \eqref{eq:leading_constraint} is a nontrivial constraint on the WP coefficients.
 To check this claim for plausibility, let us construct the first example of such a nontrivial cancellation.
 For $g=2$, the leading equation for maximal $n+m=3g-1=5$ is trivial, while the next-to-leading equations will contribute at order $e^{(5-2g)S_0}=e^{S_0}$, and hence provide the universal part.